poedenon/esphome-balboa-spa/README.md

 1. **Pump states not updating**: Check RS485 connection and spa communication
 2. **Button not responding**: Verify the pump switch IDs are correctly referenced
 3. **MQTT disconnections**: Check network stability and MQTT broker settings
+4. **Temperature not changing**: Verify spa is not in a locked state or maintenance mode
+5. **Temperature below 80°F**: This is a spa safety limit and cannot be overridden

+### **Temperature Control Issues**

+- **Minimum Temperature**: The spa has a firmware-enforced minimum of 80°F
+- **Temperature Scale**: All temperatures are displayed and controlled in Fahrenheit
+- **Control Response**: Temperature changes may take 30-60 seconds to take effect
+- **Heating Status**: Monitor the heating status to confirm the spa is responding to commands

 ### **Debug Sensors**
 The configuration includes comprehensive debug sensors: